Ian-Kiprotich/simple-chat-app/README.md

-# Simple WebSocket Chat App with Private Messaging
+# Simple WebSocket Chat App with Private Messaging.

 This is a WebSocket-based chat application for the websockets API series that allows users to join a chat room and send private messages to each other.
 Built with `Socket.IO`, this app supports real-time messaging and user presence tracking.